Understanding Balance Transfer Credit Cards

 Earn bigâ€‘time cash back that never expires.

-A credit card balance transfer can be a great way to save some money.
-There are also some other benefits that come with consolidating your debts into just one payment.
+A credit card balance transfer can be a great way to save money on higher interest rate debt.
+There are also other benefits that can come with consolidating your debts into just one payment.

-If you have a high balance on a store credit card with a 21% APR, for instance, you may be able to transfer that debt to a credit card with a lower rate, saving you money on interestâ€”and possibly helping you pay down your debt faster.
+If you have a high balance on a store credit card with a 21% APR, for instance, you may be able to transfer that debt to a credit card with a lower rate during the introductory period, saving you money on interestâ€”and possibly helping you pay down your debt faster.

 You can only transfer an amount up to your credit limit on the new card.
 So if your credit limit is $5,000 on the new card and you want to transfer a balance of $6,000, you will only be able to transfer up to $5,000 (including any balance transfer fee) of that existing balance.

 â€˘Â Once youâ€™re approved for the balance transfer, the credit card company contacts your creditors or billers on your behalf and pays them the amount you indicated.
-It can take up to two weeks for this process (but is usually around 7 days).
+It can take up to two weeks for this process.

 â€˘Â If you have any payments due before that time, youâ€™ll want to go ahead and make those payments by their due dates to avoid late fees.